 Place the ingredients for the seasoning in a small bowl and then set aside.

-Therefore, cooking during vacation doesn’t have to be burdensome.
-Moreover, you can find ways to get around it.
-Thus, you won’t have to compromise a good quality meal with your family.
-Besides, who knows that cooking, during your Gatlinburg vacation, can be a family tradition you can start with your loved ones!
+Cooking during your vacation doesn’t have to be burdensome.
+You can find ways to get around it so that you won’t have to compromise a good quality meal with your family.
+Who knows, cooking during your Gatlinburg vacation can be a family tradition you can start with your loved ones!